Temporary event notice

 If we decide not to issue a counter notice following an objection notice from the chief police officer, then the police can appeal that decision.
 The police must appeal to Trafford Magistrates' court within 21 days.
 However, an appeal must be lodged at least five working days before the planned event.

-Trafford Council has a duty to protect the public funds it administers, and to this end may use the information you provide on any application form for the prevention and detection of fraud.
+This authority is under a duty to protect the public funds it administers, and to this end may use the information you have provided to us for the prevention and detection of fraud.
 It may also share this information with other bodies responsible for auditing or administering public funds for these purposes.